 Imperial is taking a break

-From the middle of the year we are travelling overseas for a year or two, so Imperial is taking a break.
-We will see you back in the future.
+We are currently travelling overseas for a year or two, so Imperial is taking a break.
+We will see you again when we return and re-open for orders.

-After 1 May we will be closing off orders.
-While we are away, our team will be working on building up some inventory and developing new releases.
+While we are away, our team will be working on building up some inventory and developing exciting new products.

 Thanks for your understanding - we look forward to sharing some exciting new items in a couple of years.